f-droid/fdroid-website/_docs/Reproducible_Builds.md

 ### PNG Crush/Crunch

-A standard part of the Android build process is to run some kind of PNG optimization tool, like `aapt singleCrunch` or `pngcrush`.
+A standard part of the Android build process is to run some kind of PNG optimization tool, like `aapt singleCrunch`, `pngcrush`, `zopflipng` or `optipng`.
 These do not provide deterministic output, it is still an open question as to why.
 Since PNGs are normally committed to the source repo, a workaround to this problem is to run the tool of your choice on the PNG files, then commit those changes to the source repo (e.g. `git`).
 Then, disable the default PNG optimization process by adding this to